 Marathon Level: The Angel of 100 challenge, which removes all the named and special levels, and makes you run through 100 randomly generated levels to win.

 Taken to the extreme in the Archangel of 666 challenge, where the player must descend 666 levels to win.

-Mook Maker: Pain Elementals, which as per the original Doom spawns Lost Souls, and the Agony Elemental, which spits out more Pain Elementals.
-In addition there is the True Final BossJohn Carmack, who in addition to being as robust a tank as the Spider Mastermind, also has the nasty ability to summon a eight mooks around itself at the same time.
-Depending on how hurt it is, they can range from measly Lost Souls all the way to Barons of Hell.
-At the same time.
+Mook Maker: Pain Elementals, which as per the original Doom spawn Lost Souls.
+New to this game are the Agony Elemental, which can spit out both Lost Souls as well as Pain Elementals, and the True Final BossJohn Carmack, who in addition to being as robust a tank as the Spider Mastermind, also has the nasty ability to summon a eight mooks around itself at the same time.
+Depending on how hurt it is, they can range from measly Lost Souls all the way to Barons of Hell, Mancubi and Arachnotrons.

 More Dakka: The usual suspects such as the Chaingun (and its upgrade, the Gatling Gun) and Plasma Rifle are here, but the BFG 10K takes the cake.
 In addition to the standard weapon, with the Bullet Dance master trait a Marine class character can rapid fire with his pistols and take full advantage of both Son of a Gun and Son of a Bitch damage.